seL4/docs/Developing/Building/Using.md

 CMake cache scripts provide subsets of preconfigured options, which allow the user of a project to avoid manually setting each option.
 Cache scripts have the file extension `.cmake`.

-Projects may provide cache scripts files which each contain the cache settings necessary to configure a single feature or option.
+Projects may provide cache script files which each contain the cache settings necessary to configure a single feature or option.
 By combining multiple `.cmake` files, a project can be initialised in a specific way.
-Cache script configurations are provided when initialising the build directory by passing `-C <file>` to `cmake`.
-For example, given some typical project structure, one might invoke `cmake` or `init-build.sh` with several of cache scripts as arguments.
+Cache script configurations are provided by passing `-C <file>` to `cmake` when initialising the build directory.
+For example, given a typical project structure, one might invoke `cmake` or `init-build.sh` with several of cache scripts as arguments.